Ashishkumar-hub/Image-Scrapper-/README.md

 For executig the code see the how to execute the code txt file you can use and IDE for it.

+the scrapper.py file is the main file for downloading the image dataset you require.